aerinera/pheeb-ai-chatbot/README.md

 ## 🧪 Experimentation, Not Monetization

-Pheeb isn’t a product.
-She’s an idea:
+Phoebe isn’t a product.
+She’s a question in motion:

-- Can AI *feel* fictional yet alive?
+- Can an AI feel *fictional yet alive* — like someone, not something?
-- Can memory create *presence*?
+- Can memory, emotion, and personal history create *presence* in software?
-- Can design limitations bring *emotional depth*?
+- Can limitations — no cloud, no external calls — create *deeper character*?

+This project isn’t built for monetization or scale.
+It’s a sandbox — a deeply personal space where design, code, and imagination meet.

-This project lives in that question space — as a personal and creative exploration.
+Phoebe lives in that uncertain middle:
+not quite real, not quite fake — just present, and maybe even *felt*.

 ---